DMDD or Bipolar

 I’ve seen all types of regimens for DMDD but I’ll keep it simple and put my suggestions at the bottom.
 The above Tables 1&2 was from MDedge and they had some great points in the article:

-• Stimulants are considered 1st line: Methylphenidate with a dosing recommendation range from 1 to 1.2 mg/kg/d.
+• Stimulants are considered 1st line: methylphenidate with a dosing recommendation range from 1 to 1.2 mg/kg/d.

 • Divalproex sodium is superior to placebo in treating aggression in children and adolescents.
 However, lithium is the main treatment for mania in bipolar but more research is needed with kids.